MicrosoftDocs/data-tools/azure-data-studio/extensions/sql-database-project-extension-getting-started.md

 ## Create an empty database project

-In the **Database Projects** view select the **New Project** button and enter a project name in the text input that appears.
-In the "Select a Folder" dialog that appears, select a directory for the project's folder, .sqlproj file, and other contents to reside in.
+In the **Database Projects** view, select the **New Project** button and enter a project name in the text input that appears.
+In the "Select a Folder" dialog that appears, select a directory for the project's folder, `.sqlproj` file, and other contents to reside in.
 The empty project is opened and visible in the **Database Projects** view for editing.

 ## Open an existing project

-In the **Database Projects** view, select the **Open Project** button and open an existing *.sqlproj* file from the file picker that appears.
+In the **Database Projects** view, select the **Open Project** button and open an existing `.sqlproj` file from the file picker that appears.
 Existing projects can originate from Azure Data Studio, VS Code or [Visual Studio SQL Server Data Tools](/sql/ssdt/sql-server-data-tools).

 The existing project is opened and its contents are visible in the **Database Projects** view for editing.